Vetdle

 Feline Hypertrophic Cardiomyopathy

-This case is most consistent with Feline Hypertrophic Cardiomyopathy because the cat has cardiac changes on echocardiography with acute arterial thromboembolism causing hindlimb ischaemia.
-The most important clues are the absent distal pulses, cold limbs, gallop rhythm, and hypertrophied left ventricle, which strongly support HCM with aortic thromboembolism.
+This case is most consistent with Feline Hypertrophic Cardiomyopathy with aortic thromboembolism because the cat has acute hindlimb ischaemia together with structural cardiac disease.
+Aortic or arterial thromboembolism, including saddle thrombus, is accepted for this case.
+The most important clues are the absent distal pulses, cold limbs, gallop rhythm, and hypertrophied left ventricle.

 Educational Use